danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 * An allowance for childcare (rule 11)
 * A housing costs element (rule 12)

-## Rule 5 - What is the earnings taper?
+## Ruleset 5 - What is the earnings taper?

 Source: p36-37